-Submitting the Master's Thesis/Dissertation for Review When Forms Needed Instructions To ensure that you graduate within the desired semester, you must submit your correctly formatted thesis to the HDFS Thesis Checker at least 2 weeks prior to the Graduate College TDA Form signed by all committee members and returned to thesis checker 1.
-Carefully edit your dissertation document into what you believe is "perfect" condition (formatting, references, etc.).
-If your committee requested revisions after your defense, you should make them and obtain your advisor's approval. deadline.
-2. Department head will email you to schedule a time to meet in-person or on Zoom (if Zoom, you will need to be able to see me doing a screen share).
+Submitting the Master's Thesis/Dissertation for Review When Forms Needed Instructions To ensure that you graduate within the desired semester, you must submit your correctly formatted thesis to the HDFS Thesis Checker at least 2 weeks prior to the Graduate College deadline.
+TDA Form signed by all committee members and returned to thesis checker Carefully edit your dissertation document into what you believe is "perfect" condition (formatting, references, etc.).
+If your committee requested revisions after your defense, you should make them and obtain your advisor's approval.
+Department head will email you to schedule a time to meet in-person or on Zoom (if Zoom, you will need to be able to see me doing a screen share).
 You will upload your dissertation document into the citation checker.
 This program will check your in-text citations against your reference list and generate a report.
-3. You will have 2 days to fix all errors identified in the report and use the link provided to upload your thesis or dissertation back into the citation checker.
+You will have 2 days to fix all errors identified in the report and use the link provided to upload your thesis or dissertation back into the citation checker.
 Run another report and repeat until you are error-free.
-4. Once your document is error-free, please email it to department head, who will then check the formatting of your reference list.
+Once your document is error-free, please email it to department head, who will then check the formatting of your reference list.
 She will send it back to you to make any needed corrections.
-5. Once your in-text and reference list citations are all correct, you will send your document to the thesis checker.
+Once your in-text and reference list citations are all correct, you will send your document to the thesis checker.
 She will then check the format against the Graduate College guidelines and return it to you for any corrections.
-6. After correcting any formatting errors, send the final document to the thesis checker and department head.
-7. They will give you final approval and department head will sign the TDA form and Thesis checker will upload it to the Grad College Portal.
-Once it is uploaded to the Grad College Portal, thesis checker will email you so that you can submit the final document to the Graduate College.
+After correcting any formatting errors, send the final document to the thesis checker and department head.
+They will give you final approval and department head.
+They will give you final approval and department head.
+In the final document to the Grad College Portal.
+Once it is uploaded to the Grad College Portal, thesis checker will email you so that you can submit the final document to the Grad ucan submit the final document to the Grad college Portal.